jairusbali/dice_roll/README.md

 ## Description
-Simple react app integrating state management with the use of the AnimateCSS library.
+Simple react app integrating state management with the use of the AnimateCSS and FontAwesome library.